AngleProtocol/angle-docs/whitepapers.md

 ---
-description: Whitepapers linked to the Angle Protocol
+description: Whitepapers of the Angle Protocol
 ---

 # 📖 Whitepapers

 This page gathers the whitepapers for the different modules and products linked to the Angle Protocol.

+{% hint style="info" %}
+You may find translations of these whitepapers in the [international](resources/international/README.md) section of this docs.
+{% endhint %}

 ## Angle Core Module